Zion National Park, in southwest Utah, preserves perhaps the most fairytale landscape

 Las Vegas is the nearest major airport (160 miles), while

-wilderness are not too far away either.
+wilderness (about 50 miles) are not too far away either.
+If the motels in Springdale are all booked

 pretty well essential for getting anywhere in these parts.